realjck/ps-batch-toys/README.md

 **Utility scripts in Powershell**

-This directory contains some utilities which process batches of files.
-These programs were created with generative AI, requiring relatively few fixes.
+This directory contains some utilities for Windows which process batch tasks.
 To compile the scripts into executables, please first install [PS2EXE](https://github.com/MScholtes/PS2EXE), and then run the build.ps1 script at the root.

 ```PowerShell
 # Build executables